 Many dogs bond hardest to whoever cares for them during their key socialization period, which occurs between birth and six months.
 At this age, puppies’ brains are incredibly receptive, and their early social experiences influence them for the rest of their lives.
 That’s why it’s so important to ensure your puppy has positive interactions with a wide range of people, places, and things.

-Puppies who are not properly socialized can develop peculiar preferences.
 For example, dogs who aren’t exposed to people wearing hats may become afraid of hats later in life.
 I didn’t get Radar until he was six months old, so I don’t know exactly what his early socialization experiences were like.
 However, he tends to prefer men, which leads me to believe he had more positive, formative experience with male caretakers.

 If your dog was already an adult when you adopted them, don’t worry: it’s not too late to become their favorite.
 While early experiences are important, continued socialization throughout their life matters a lot!
 Click here to learn more about how to socialize your dog.